 A practitioner can monitor this closely and make adjustments to the diet where necessary.

-List of food sources of FODMAPS and suitable alternatives
+Here is a list of food sources of FODMAPS and suitable alternatives.

 PROBLEM HIGH FODMAP SOURCES

-Concentrated fruit sources: large serves of fruit, dried fruit, fruit juice
+Concentrated fruit sources - Large servings of fruit, dried fruit, fruit juice

-Cow, goat and sheep (regular & lo-fat) Ice cream
+Cow, goat and sheep (regular & low-fat) ice cream

 Regular and low fat